gabbyangeloro/Pyscapes/README.md

 ### Why persistence landscapes?
-- They were one of the first vectorization schemes introduced for persistent homology, yet there aren't any implementations in python TDA libraries, e.g., scikit-tda.
+- They were one of the first vectorization schemes introduced for persistent homology, yet we aren't aware of any implementations in python TDA libraries, e.g., scikit-tda.
 - They are (essentially) non-parametric feature maps.
 Hence they do not require any hyperparameter tuning.